dotnet/designs/accepted/2023/wasm-browser-threads.md

     - we already are on correct thread in JS
     - would anything improve if we tried to be more async ?

+## JSWebWorker with JS interop
+- is proposed concept to let user to manage JS state of the worker explicitly
+    - because of problem **4**
+- is C# thread created and disposed by new API for it
+- could block on synchronization primitives
+- could do full JSImport/JSExport to it's own JS `self` context
+- there is `JSSynchronizationContext`` installed on it
+    - so that user code could dispatch back to it, in case that it needs to call `JSObject` proxy (with thread affinity)

 ## HTTP and WS clients
 - are implemented in terms of `JSObject` and `Promise` proxies
 - they have thread affinity, see above